Raggedy Man

 Raggedy Man is a 1981 American drama film based on William D. Wittliff and Sara Clark's 1979 novel, and directed by Jack Fisk.
-It follows a divorced mother and telephone switchboard operator living with her two sons in a small town during World War II.
-The film was Spacek’s first film after her Academy Award-winning performance in Coal Miner’s Daughter, and was also her first film to be directed by her husband.
+It follows a divorced mother and telephone switchboard operator (Sissy Spacek) living with her two sons in a small town during World War II.
+The film was Spacek's first film after her Academy Award-winning performance in Coal Miner’s Daughter, and was also her first film to be directed by her husband.
 For this role, Spacek received a Golden Globe nomination for Best Actress in a Motion Picture - Drama.
-Henry Thomas, who made his film debut role, later starred in his breakout role for the film E.T. the Extra-Terrestrial.
+This was the directorial debut for Fisk, and the film debut for Henry Thomas, who next starred in his breakout role of Elliott Taylor for the film E.T. the Extra-Terrestrial (1982).

 Plot

-Nita Longley is a divorced mother of two boys and a World War II switchboard operator working for a telephone company in Gregory, Texas.
-She splits from her unfaithful husband four years prior.
-A sole operator for the small town, Nita is on-call day and night.
+Nita is a divorced mother of two boys and a World War II switchboard operator working for a telephone company in Gregory, Texas, having split from her unfaithful husband, Harry senior, four years prior.
+The sole operator for the small town, Nita is on-call day and night.
 She petitions her boss Mr. Rigby for a secretarial job with regular working hours, but Rigby tells her that because of wartime her job is “frozen” and that everyone has to make sacrifices.

 Nita's status as a single mother makes her the target of not only town gossip but also of unwanted attention from men.
-Two brothers, Calvin and Arnold Triplett, frequently peep in on and harass Nita at her home.
+Two brothers, Calvin and Arnold, frequently peep in on and harass Nita at her home.
 One of the townspeople is the nameless “raggedy man”, a man with a disfigured face who is always dragging around a lawnmower.
-The raggedy man is usually seen lurking in the background when the Triplett brothers try to intimidate Nita’s sons, Harry and William Henry.
+The raggedy man is usually seen lurking in the background when the brothers try to intimidate Nita's sons, Harry and Henry.

-After a night of drinking, Calvin knocks on a door, but is rebuffed by Nita, who tells him the telephone company does not allow after-hours visitors.
-One night, Teddy Roebuck, a sailor on leave, arrives at Nita’s doorstep in need of a pay phone so he can contact his fiancée.
-A heartbroken Teddy learns his fiancée is now involved with another man.
+One night, Teddy Roebuck, a US Navy sailor on leave, arrives at Nita's doorstep in need of a pay phone so he can contact his fiancée.
+A heartbroken Teddy learns his fiancée is involved with another man.
 Nita offers Teddy a cup of coffee to cheer him up, and they form a bond.
 With nowhere else to go, Teddy decides to spend the rest of his leave with Nita and her sons.
-He becomes close with the boys and takes them on a bus trip to a beachside carnival, and he and Nita fall in love with each other.
+He becomes close with the boys and takes them on a bus trip to a beachside carnival, and he and Nita fall in love.

 After Calvin and Arnold try to get a peek at Nita bathing, Nita telephones Sheriff Watson to report a peeping Tom.
-Though the sheriff does not find anyone, he tells Nita that everyone in town is talking about the stranger staying with her.
-When Nita mentions having seen the raggedy man near her house, the sheriff explains the man is a harmless drifter named Bailey who has been around town the past couple of years mowing lawns.
+The sheriff does not find anyone, and tells Nita that everyone in town is talking about the stranger staying with her.
+When Nita mentions having seen the facially disfigured raggedy man near her house, the sheriff explains it is a harmless drifter named Bailey, who has been mowing lawns the past couple of years.